How does in home care work? Clients often ask this question in an effort to understand the entire procedure.

 - When you are ready, a nurse conducts a structured interview to identify your care needs in the comfort of your home.

 - There is no sales pressure.
-If you prefer to start only with the nurse assessment, a sales representative will schedule a visit when it is convenient for you and you are comfortable to discuss the next steps with Assisting Hands.
+If you prefer to start only with the nurse assessment, a care consultant will schedule a visit when it is convenient for you and you are comfortable to discuss the next steps with Assisting Hands.

 - The assessment protocol outlines a client’s health and personality profiles.
 It covers from your medical history to behavioral traits, from nutrition and housekeeping needs to mobility and incontinence issues, and much more.